Los Angeles Almanac Logo

 El Camino Real Bell installed at original site of Mission San Gabriel in Montebello.
 Los Angeles Almanac Photo.

 Today, there are reported to be 585 bells in place marking the old highway and its branches.
-Bells range between San Diego County in the south to Sonoma County in the north.
+Bells are installed between San Diego County in the south and Sonoma County in the north.

 Source: California's El Camino Real and Its Historic Bells by Max Kurillo & Erline Tuttle and the California Department of Transportation.

 For a detailed history of El Camino Real and the marker bells along the route, see the book California's El Camino Real and Its Historic Bells by Max Kurillo and Erline Tuttle (Sunbelt Publications).
-The Editor of The Los Angeles Almanac is grateful to Mr. Kurillo and Sunbelt Publications for providing most of the information above.
+The Almanac is grateful to Mr. Kurillo and Sunbelt Publications for providing most of the information above.

 El Camino Real Bell along Highway 101.
 Photo by the California Department of Transportation.